Chickery's Travels

 Mickey’s Not So Scary Halloween Party

 This is a special event at the Magic Kingdom, and I don’t recommend you try to attend on Halloween or you’ll miss all the fun at Fort Wilderness.
-Instead, I recommend going on Oct 29th or Nov 1st.
+Instead, I recommend going early (the party starts in August) or on Nov 1st.
 It is important to note that Mickey’s Not So Scary Halloween Party is NOT included with park admission.
-You buy a separate ticket, but the cool thing is that even though the party starts at 7pm, you can get in to the Magic Kingdom at 4pm with your party ticket.
-So spend the day at Fort Wilderness, have fun at the pool, then head over to the Magic Kingdom via the free boat ride.
+You buy a separate ticket, but the cool thing is that even though the party starts at 7 p.m., you can get into the Magic Kingdom at 4 p.m. with your party ticket.
+So spend the day at Fort Wilderness, have fun at the pool, and then head over to the Magic Kingdom via the free boat ride.
 Many people, young and old, wear costumes and can even trick-or-treat around the park.
 There are 14 different places handing out free candy!
 There are several special shows and events with rare characters that aren’t available outside of the party.
 I think the “Boo-To-You” parade led by the headless horseman makes it worth the price!

 WDW Mickeys Not So Scary Halloween Party